 The short answer is: Unless you have purchased Expedited or Rush Delivery, we do not provide or guarantee any time frames other than to say the amount of time it will take to complete the project will be relative and reasonable.

 Even Expedited or Rush Delivery, however, might experience delays if changes are requested mid-project or things arise that are outside of our control.
-In the event that we are not able to meet the Expedited or Rush Delivery (3-business-day and 1-business-day, respectively) project completion guarantee, and we are squarely at fault, this fee will be refunded to you.
+In the event that we are not able to meet the Expedited or Rush Delivery project completion guarantee (3-business-days and 1-business-day from the date of Order Confirmation completion, respectively) , and we are squarely at fault, this fee will be refunded to you.
 We reserve the right to define when this has occurred and by placing an order you agree to these terms.

 We are all but certain to get you into the green on Google’s PageSpeed Insights tool for both mobile and desktop (happens right around 92% of the time), but that is not our guarantee.
 Our objective is optimal real-world performance, not necessarily better grades/scores on this (or any other) best practices tool.
 A website’s grades or scores on such tools and it’s real-world performance can be — and often are — two different things.